Medicare Part A

 Part A does NOT cover non-medically necessary amenities like completely private hospital rooms, private nurses, and personal care items that hospitals may provide (shower supplies, TV, etc.).

-If you or your spouse paid Medicare taxes while working or if you are eligible for retirement benefits from either Social Security or the Railroad Retirement Board, you will not have to pay a premium for Medicare Part A (but other premiums may apply).
+Medicare Part A will not cost anything if you or your spouse paid Medicare taxes for 40 working quarters while working or if you are eligible for retirement benefits from either Social Security or the Railroad Retirement Board.

 If you do not enroll when you become eligible, you will face up to a 10% premium increase for enrolling late.